 Corruption in development aid is a recurring issue of debate.
-This background report, the author of the report compiles conclusions from academic and gray literature on the extent of corruption in development assistance.
-The aim is primarily corruption in development aid and not corruption as an obstacle to development.
+Within this background report, the author compiles conclusions from academic and grey literature on the extent of corruption in development assistance.
+The focus is primarily corruption in development aid and not corruption as an obstacle to development.

 - Corruption has a negative impact on the results of development assistance.
 Corruption is a global problem that does not only occur in poor countries.
-The conversation about anti-corruption thus needs to take place at all levels, everywhere.
+Dialogue on anti-corruption thus needs to take place at all levels, everywhere.

 - Aid can both increase and limit corruption in a partner country.
 Some of the effects on corruption can be influenced by donors.